-These dogs are also highly suited for families of all types.
+These dogs are also suited for families of all types.
 Whether you’re a single owner or a family with kids, a Boston Terrier will thrive.
-They tend to develop deep relationships with their owners, so you can expect a reliable and dependable companion.
+They tend to develop deep bonds with their owners, so you can expect a reliable and dependable companion.

 If your family has small infants or toddlers, these dogs are perfect.
-While I’ll never recommend letting your terrier (or any dog breed) play with a fragile infant, Boston Terriers generally do well with older kids that know how to respect them.
+While I’ll never recommend letting any dog play with a fragile infant, Boston Terriers generally do well with older kids that know how to respect and treat them.

 As parents, we all know that loud noises (such as barking) and babies don’t mix so well.
 But because they’re quiet dogs, having babies around will be no problem if you’re careful.
-Training will still be necessary though.
+That said, training will still be necessary.

 Boston Terriers are also excellent companions for seniors.
-Though they can be lively, they’re affectionate and don’t have the same high-energy temperaments that other terriers have.
-Their quiet demeanor is something that seniors can appreciate too.
+Though they can be energetic, they don’t have the same high-energy levels that other terriers have.
+Their quiet demeanor is something that all seniors can appreciate.

-Overall, these dogs are fantastic because they’re loving, friendly, cheerful, a little amusing, but most importantly, quiet dogs.
-If you think these characteristics fit you and your lifestyle, then a Boston Terrier is an excellent choice!
+Overall, these dogs are fantastic because they’re loving, friendly, cheerful, a little amusing, but most of all, quiet dogs.
+If you think these characteristics fit you and your family’s lifestyle, then a Boston Terrier is an excellent choice!